 - Use soap nuts.
 These are just about as natural as you can get!
 Soap nuts are berries that grow on trees in India and Nepal.
 They contain large quantities of saponin in their shells, which acts as a natural, gentle detergent when it comes into contact with water.

 - Research laundering supplies in the EWG database, which rates just about everything under the sun for toxicity.
-The database has 678 entries in the laundry section alone!
+The database has hundreds of entries in the laundry section alone!

 2. Use natural stain removers.